Nexis-Network/homepage/content/docs/guides/wundergraph.md

    });
    ```

-5. Write an operation that turns your Exzo Network database into an API that exposes data that you can pass through the frontend.
+5. Write an operation that turns your Nexis Network database into an API that exposes data that you can pass through the frontend.
 To do so, navigate to the `operations` folder inside your `.wundergraph` directory and create a new file called `Users.graphql`.

    <Admonition type="info">
    With WunderGraph you can write operations in either GraphQL or TypeScript.